 Ethical Fund - 0.30% per annum (TER)

 Diversified Growth Fund - 0.24% per annum (AMC)

 Gilts Fund - 0.04% per annum (TER)

 Cash Fund - 0.05% per annum (TER)

-The AMC is the published headline management charge to investors however there are also additional audit and custodian costs and these are included in the TER quoted above.
-Where an AMC is shown there will be additional costs for managing the assets but the industry currently does not provide full disclosure of all the costs, some of which are based on how frequently the funds trade.
-The Trustee has asked LGIM to provide full disclosures in line with the recommendations made to the Financial Conduct Authority (FCA) by Novarca and in line with the voluntary code for discosure issued by the Investment Association.
+The AMC is the published headline management charge to investors however there are also additional audit and custodian costs and these are included (when available) in the TER quoted above.
+Where an AMC and TER is shown there will be additional costs for managing the assets but the industry currently does not provide full disclosure of all the costs, some of which are based on how frequently the funds trade.
+The Trustee has asked LGIM to provide full disclosures in line with the recommendations made to the Financial Conduct Authority (FCA) by Novarca and in line with the voluntary code for dislcosure issued by the Investment Association.
 When these details are available the Trustee will update the site accordingly.

 LGIM have provided estimates of the potential transaction costs incurred through price movements ("spreads") on trading.
 Costs may be incurred separately on buying (offer to mid spreads) and selling (bid to mid spreads) and these are shown below for each fund: